 The Federal Supplemental Educational Opportunity Grant (FSEOG) is another government grant program for undergraduate students with exceptional financial need; it is also based on the FAFSA.
 Each year, schools that participate in the program receive funds from the U.S. Department of Education and must contribute 25 percent of the aid awarded.
 Per-student aid can range from $100 to $4,000.

-Student-specific aid is awarded to students based on personal, social or demographic criteria, such as gender, race, religion, sexual orientation, family associations, place of origin, medical history, etc. The different types of institutional and private student-specific aid are extensive and wide-ranging.
+Aid for women, minorities, and other groups is awarded to students based on personal, social or demographic criteria, such as gender, race, religion, sexual orientation, family associations, place of origin, medical history, etc. The different types of institutional and private student-specific aid are extensive and wide-ranging.
 For example, some aid goes only to international students studying in the United States.
 Some schools offer scholarships to students with disabilities.
 Some pharmaceutical firms provide grants for students with certain medical conditions.
 There are also scholarships for students who are twins or triplets, and those who have survived cancer.

 In addition, scholarships exist for students who are part of certain ethnic or religious groups or for those with ancestors from specific countries.
 Some aid is given only to students whose parents or relatives belong to a trade union, or have worked in a certain profession or for a particular company.
 Some scholarships are reserved for students whose families have some military affiliation or historic significance.

 Students who are veterans of the uniformed services, or are the spouses or survivors of veterans, can qualify for college aid and tuition assistance programs administered by the Veterans Administration (VA) and the Department of Defense (DoD).

 Because student-specific aid is awarded by such a wide variety of groups and organizations, it’s important for students to explore every avenue of aid.
 Aid amounts can vary from a hundred dollars to several thousand dollars or more.
 Each scholarship likely will have its own requirements and deadline for application.